Taylor Swift Comes Out Of Hiding To Make One Fan's Graduation Dream Come True

 Ashley Silver Sent Taylor Swift a Party Invite…and Got a Response

 When Ashley Silver sent an invitation to her high school graduation party to Taylor Swift, it was with the hope that the pop star would make an appearance.
-As US Weekly reports, Swift did decline the invite, but she did it in such a way that Silver couldn’t help but to be overjoyed with the response.
+As US Weekly reports, Swift did decline the invite, but she did it in such a way that Silver couldn’t help but be overjoyed with the response.

 In declining to attend the teen’s party, Taylor sent Ms. Silver a bouquet of flowers and a greeting card with a handwritten note.